[Original article published in 2012, updated in 2017)

 (1) human depravity, (2) Christ’s virgin birth, (3) Christ’s sinlessness, (4) Christ’s deity, (5) Christ’s humanity, (6) God’s unity, (7) God’s triunity, (8) the necessity of God’s grace, (9) the necessity of faith, (10) Christ’s atoning death, (11) Christ’s bodily resurrection, (12) Christ’s bodily ascension, (13) Christ’s present high priestly service, and (14) Christ’s second coming, final judgment (heaven and hell), and reign.
 [CRJ]

 Geisler’s method produced yet another list in 2017 with his self-publication of Preserving Orthodoxy (which is basically his polemic against the scholars I listed in the introduction).
-Although it was once an “essential”, in PO Geisler dropped Final Judgment!
+Here Geisler adds Christ’s Purity as an essential and drops Final Judgement from the list.

 If Geisler’s process is a logical deduction from necessary doctrines related to salvation, it is incredible that his results change from one list to another.